n0-clip/deerloot/README.md

 ## To-Do
 - Implement colour-coded output based on original map tier list.
 - Add support for more maps.
-- Perhaps an option to go into more detail about the item and where it's found
+- Perhaps an option to go into more detail about the item and where it's found.
+- Fix entries with no loot location info from showing as a search result.